Share your London vegan knowledge on our Facebook group, Londonist Foodie Finds.

 - PUREZZA PIZZA, CAMDEN: Purezza claims to be the UK's first vegan pizzeria, and serves up Neapolitan-style pizza, with a choice of bases.
 The texture is spot-on, the taste moreish, and the only duff note of our meal was the creme brulee, which is chewier than it ought to be.
 Read our full review of Purezza Pizza (2018).

 - RUDY'S DIRTY VEGAN DINER: Another Camden restaurant showing that vegan junk food can be a glorious thing, Rudy's serves everything you'd expect to find in a diner — burgers, mac 'n' cheese, dirty fries, a Reuben sandwich, Oreo brownies... dirty is certainly is, but it's also delicious.
-Read our full review of Rudy's Dirty Vegan Diner (2018)
+Read our full review of Rudy's Dirty Vegan Diner (2018).
+We went back in 2019 when the restaurant's success meant it had tripled in capacity, and we weren't disappointed.

 - SUTTON AND SONS: Renowned fish and chip shop Sutton and Sons isn't afraid to move with the times, launching its vegan fish and chips in what is now London's only 100% vegan fish and chip shop.
 All the classics are there, including fish and chips, scampi, battered sausage and pies, all with a vegan twist.
 Read our full Sutton and Sons vegan review (2018).
 Note: the vegan location is now different to the one we reviewed — full details on the website.